Mr-Jack-Tung/Continually-pretrained/ReadMe.md

 - The performance in downstream tasks could become worse
 <br>
 **Prepare the dataset**<br>
 TinyLlama was initially trained on 3 trillion tokens from a mix of SlimPajama and Starcoder data.
-In this tutorial, we choose to continue training on the OpenWebMath dataset to improve its skills in the domain of mathematics.<br>
+In this tutorial, we choose to continue training on the OpenWebMath dataset to improve its skills in the domain of mathematics.<br><br>

 Step 1: Download the data into the Studio.
 The math dataset is ~52 GB
 ```